 Could I be at risk for developing fibromyalgia?

 Aside from a family history of fibromyalgia, having a rheumatic disease or simply being a woman can increase one’s risk of being diagnosed with the condition.

 What types of fibromyalgia treatments are available to me at Arthritis & Osteoporosis Center of Coastal Blend?

 There is currently no cure for fibromyalgia though pain-relievers and anti-depressants have been shown effective in reducing fibromyalgia symptoms.
 Sometimes, patients achieve better results when supplementing a medical treatment plan with alternative therapies, such as massage or acupuncture.
-However, no alternative therapy for fibromyalgia should be pursued without the approval of a rheumatologist.
+However, no alternative therapy write paper for fibromyalgia should be pursued without the approval of a rheumatologist.

 Is there anything I can do to help make the symptoms of fibromyalgia more manageable?

 Lifestyle modifications, such as regular exercise, limited caffeine intake, and stress-reducing habits can help minimize symptoms for fibromyalgia patients.